kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 hvd.broadcast_variables(dense.variables, root_rank=0)
 print("Broadcast Weights", dense.get_weights())
 ```
-After the broadcast, all the nodes maintain the same params with the first node
+After the broadcast, all the nodes maintain the same parameters with the first
-(Theoretically, we could broadcast params from any participant node.).
-Then,
+node, though theoretically we could broadcast parameters from any participant
-the subsequent train steps won't need the broadcast anymore and only
-gradient accumulations will be performed.
-Similarly, the
-broadcast communication can benefit from NCCL if it is available.
+node.
+Similar to the all-reduce, the broadcast communication can also benefit
+from NCCL if available.
 ```
 [1,0]:Broadcast Weights
 [1,0]:[array([[-0.3814857, -0.3814857, -0.3814857],